magnusrodseth/disaster-tweets/assignment-2/README.md

 The advanced modelling technique we have chosen are Word2Vec embeddings coupled with a Random Forest classifier.

 ### Word2Vec
 Word2vec is a technique for natural language processing from 2013.
 The word2vec algorithm uses a shallow neural network model to learn word associations from a large corpus of text.
 Once trained, it can detect synonymous words or suggest additional words for a partial sentence.
-In the same way as tf-idf (our current approach), word2vec represents each document with a vector.
+In the same way as TF-IDF (our current approach), word2vec represents each document with a vector.
 The vectors are chosen such that they capture the semantic and syntactic qualities of the words.

 We will use the library `gensim` to train a Word2Vec model on a large corpus of text.
 Then, we will use the pre-trained model to generate embeddings for each tweet in our dataset.
 The embeddings will be used as features in our Random Forest classifier.

 There exists many similar models to Word2Vec, such as Glove, FastText, Universal Sentence Encoder and BERT by Google.
-We chose Word2Vec because it is simple compared to the alternatives, and it is still a big step up from tf-idf.
+We chose Word2Vec because it is simple compared to the alternatives, and it is still a big step up from TF-IDF.

 ### Random Forest Classifier
 The Random Forest classifier is an ensemble learning method.
 It is an ensemble of decision trees, where each tree is trained on a random subset of the training data.
 The final prediction is made by aggregating the predictions of all the trees.
 Random Forests are robust to overfitting and can handle high-dimensional data effectively.